-CAR TIP: if you want to rent a car do so ahead of time.
+TRAVEL TIP: if you want to rent a car do so ahead of time.
 The island has a limited amount of car rentals.

 Though Kauai is the fourth largest island is the Hawaiian archipelago, it’s still somewhat small.
 There’s one main road that goes around its perimeter, though just about 275 degrees.
 It does NOT connect in the northwest region, where the Na Pali coast is.
 If I had to guess that’s because of the terrain and the many protected forests in the northwest region.
-Regardless, they try to manage the amount of vehicles there – because of that car rentals are limited.
-And the best way to get around the island, unless you’re chartering a private yacht, is by car. 😉

 How long does it take to drive the length of the road, from the north to south, you ask?
 About an hour to an hour and a half, depending on time of day and traffic.
 And it does get congested during peak times.